 - 1/4 tsp garam masala optional

-Heat ghee and oil in a skillet a little over medium heat and add the cumin seeds.
+- Heat ghee and oil in a skillet a little over medium heat and add the cumin seeds.
 They will start to sputter.
-Immediately add the onion and sauté until slightly golden, about 5-8 minutes.
-Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 15-20 seconds.
-Add the tomatoes and cook until they're soft and the oil starts to leave the sides, about 3-5 minutes.
-Add a bit of water (if needed so the spices don't get burnt) and add the salt and spice powders (paprika, red chili, turmeric) except the garam masala.
+Immediately add the onion and sauté for 5-8 minutes, or until slightly golden.
+Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 20 seconds.
+Add the tomatoes and cook until they're soft and the oil starts to leave the sides, about 5 minutes.
+Add a bit of water (if needed so the spices don't get burnt) and add the salt, brown sugar (if using), and spice powders (paprika, red chili, turmeric) except the garam masala.